By Fulya OZERKAN

 Russia's relations with NATO have been in crisis over its annexation of Crimea from Ukraine and for backing pro-Moscow separatists in eastern Ukraine.

-The Turkish-Russian contract is a symbol of better relations between Ankara and Moscow after a reconciliation deal was signed last year following the 2015 shooting down by the Turkish military of a Russian plane over the Syrian border.
+The Turkish-Russian contract is a sign of better relations between Ankara and Moscow since a reconciliation deal was signed last year following the 2015 shooting down by the Turkish military of a Russian plane over the Syrian border.

 |The content herein, unless otherwise known to be public domain, are Copyright 1995-2017 - Space Media Network.
 All websites are published in Australia and are solely subject to Australian law and governed by Fair Use principals for news reporting and research purposes.
 AFP, UPI and IANS news wire stories are copyright Agence France-Presse, United Press International and Indo-Asia News Service.
 ESA news reports are copyright European Space Agency.
 All NASA sourced material is public domain.
 Additional copyrights may apply in whole or part to other bona fide parties.
 All articles labeled "by Staff Writers" include reports supplied to Space Media Network by industry news wires, PR agencies, corporate press officers and the like.
 Such articles are individually curated and edited by Space Media Network staff on the basis of the report's information value to our industry and professional readership.
 Advertising does not imply endorsement, agreement or approval of any opinions, statements or information provided by Space Media Network on any Web page published or hosted by Space Media Network.
 Privacy Statement|